aurelienkrieger/generating-images-machine-learning/README.md

 - Overview on Machine Learning & generative models
 - Technical explanation on how does Stable Diffusion work
-- Introduction to prompt engineering principles
+- Overview on End-User Applications

 **Demos**

+- End-User Applications
-- Demo: Setup of software
+- Setup of software
-- Demo: First images with Text to Image
-- Demo: Positive prompts, negative prompt
-- Demo: Keywords weight, keywords blend
-- Demo: CLIP, prompt generators, boilerplates

 **Activity**

-- Prompt craft challenge
+- First images with Text to Image

-## 2 – Refine images 🎨
+## 2 – Fundamentals to Image Generation ✍️
-Learn how to fine-tune your images.
+Improve your prompt engineering technique for image generation.
 Explore various models to experiment with a wide range of generated aesthetics.

 **Lecture**

+- Prompt Engineering
-- Introduction to trained models
+- Checkpoint & fine-tuned generative models
-- Introduction to SDXL
-- Introduction to inpainting, outpainting and upscaling

 **Demos**

+- Positive prompts, negative prompt, negative embedding
+- Keywords weight, keywords blend
+- CLIP, prompt generators, boilerplates
-- Demo: Import and experiment with various models
+- Import and experiment with various models
-- Demo: Inpainting
-- Demo: Upscaling
-- Demo: Outpainting

 **Activity**

-- Going further: "Humans Are Biased.
-Generative AI Is Even Worse"
-- Group discussion: how can artists have an impact?
+- Prompt Craft Challenge

-## 3 – Image Compositing 📐
+## 3 – Refine Images 🎨
-Gain more control over your workflow and final composition.
-Explore the potential of image-to-image style transfer and other techniques for concept art & visual prototyping.
+Explore how to apply a certain style and use post-processing techniques to achieve richer details in your images.

 **Lecture**

-- Introduction to Image to Image
+- Image to Image
-- Introduction to ControlNet
+- Inpainting, outpainting and upscaling
+- IP Adapter

 **Demos**

-- Demo: Basic usage of Image to Image
-- Demo: Exploration of ControlNet processors
-- Demo: Sketch to Image
-- Demo: Photoshoping to Image
+- Inpainting
+- Upscaling
+- Outpainting
+- IP Adapter

 **Activity**

+- Generative Art Challenge
 - InvokeAI - Canvas Overdrive
+- Collect references

-## 4 - Model Training 💾
+## 4 - Image Compositing 📐
-Take a deeper diver into Machine Learning.
-Learn how to train your own model to gain more control over your generative process and avoid bias.
+Gain more control over your workflow and final composition.
+Learn advanced techniques for concept art & visual prototyping.

 **Lecture**

-- Introduction to Embedding
-- Introduction to IP Adapter
-- Introduction to LoRA
+- ControlNet
-- Introduction to VAE
+- Depth to Image

 **Demos**

-- Demo: Embedding
-- Demo: IP Adapter
-- Demo: Dreambooth
-- Demo: LoRA
-- Demo: LyCORIS
-- Demo: Hypernetworks
+- Basic usage of Image to Image
+- Exploration of ControlNet processors
+- Sketch to Image
+- Photoshopping to Image

 **Activity**

 - Decrypting the technical setup and workflow of artists

-## 5 – Extra tips & Animations 🎥
+## 5 – Machine Learning & Society  💾
-Discover how the techniques learnt previously can be applied for animated content generation.
-Brainstorm for personal projects.
+Learn how to train your own model.
+Investigate about the ethical dilemmas related to AI & generative models.
+Debate with your peers and expand your critical thinking on the field.

 **Lecture**

-- Introduction to Text to Video, Deforum and other animation techniques
+- Introduction to Fine-tuning techniques

 **Demos**

-- Demo: Advanced compositing with ControlNet processors
+- Embedding
+- LoRA
-- Demo: Frame interpolation
+- Dreambooth
-- Demo: Using Deforum for Text to Video
-- Demo: Gif to Gif
-- Demo: Combine prompting and morphing for more control

 **Activity**

+- Readings & Group discussions
-- Brainstorm for student projects
+- Brainstorm for final projects
-- Students start working on their projects

 ## 6 – Final Presentations ✨
 Share your projects with your peers and reflect on progress as we discover each other's imagery.
 Reflect on the 6 weeks and share your new way of seeing things.